By: Tony Singarayar

-How to avoid being blindsided by an industry change that makes your business model obsolete
+How to avoid being blindsided by an industry change

 I understand how individuals are blindsided.
 Some they just don’t see it coming – like a pedestrian in a crosswalk gets hit by a car that comes through a red light.
 Others see it coming, but aren’t able to react fast enough.
 Like a pedestrian who sees an out of control car approaching and knows he must get out of the way, but is just not being able to do so.

 But how can a big, profitable, state-of-the-art business that is at the top of its game, invests in lots of sophisticated research, and has a long heritage of having the vision to pioneer product categories, be blindsided?
 When a company gets really good at one way of doing business, it automatically becomes bad at learning a new way to do business:

 As Samsung has risen, others have failed, often in spectacular fashion: Motorola was split up and its handset business sold to Google (GOOG).
 Nokia watched its long-standing No. 1 position erode when it got blindsided by smartphones.
 The Sony-Ericsson (ERIC) partnership dissolved.
 Palm disappeared into Hewlett-Packard (HPQ).
 BlackBerry (BBRY) continues to be on a 24-hour watch and has had its belt and shoelaces confiscated.
 When it comes to mobile hardware, today there’s only Apple, Samsung, and a desperate crowd of brands that can’t seem to rise above being called “the rest.”
 (Sam Grobartin “How Samsung Became the World’s No. 1 Smartphone Maker” – BloombergBusinessWeek on March 28, 2013)